Chapter 5

 But he did.

-I told him from the beginning that our marriage had to stay a secret—at least for now.
-If the public ever found out that I, Seo Yuna, the chairwomen of one of Korea's most powerful conglomerates, had secretly married a nineteen-year-old university student… the backlash would be overwhelming.
+I told him from the beginning that our marriage had to stay a secret, at least for now.
+If the public ever found out that I, Seo Yuna, the chairwomen of one of Korea's most prominent conglomerates, had secretly married a nineteen-year-old university student… the backlash would be overwhelming.
 The media would lose its mind and rumors would explode.

-But I also told him this: if someday the truth came out, then so be it.
+But I also told him that I wouldn't mind if one day our marriage became known.
 I wouldn't hide him forever.
 Just for now.
-As long as the timing allowed, I wanted to keep what we had private—safe from the world's judgment.
+As long as the timing allowed, I wanted to keep what we had private, safe from the world's judgment.

 And he understood.

 He nodded quietly, without any bitterness in his voice.
-He didn't make me feel guilty.
-He didn't ask for more.
+He didn't make me feel guilty and he didn't ask for more either.

 But love isn't as simple as signing a document.
 It's not just a promise.
 And no matter how much you try to control it, it changes you.

 After we got married, everything felt like a dream at first.
-Smooth.
-Quiet.
-Simple.
+Smooth, quiet and simple.

 I asked him if we should hire a maid to help around the house, since I was often at the office and didn't want him to feel overwhelmed.
 But he shook his head and told me he liked doing those things.
-Cooking, cleaning, folding laundry—it gave him comfort.
 He had done it all before when he lived with his aunt, and he wanted to keep doing it.

-I tried to persuade him again, told him he didn't need to push himself.
+I tried to persuade him again and told him he didn't need to push himself.
 But his answer stayed the same.

 So I let it be.